 When hammering tubes in “offset sections” – sections where the connection is not continuous on the other side – use a wood block for support.
 This minimizes stress to other connectors and tubes.

-Locking springs are NOT include with units and are not required for assembly.
+Locking springs are NOT include with units (unless ordered) and are not required for assembly.
 They are for permanent displays or very loose connections, and may be purchased separately.
 (Note: not available for Cubitz® connectors).
 See the video, “Abstracta Table Assembly” under “LEARN” for a demonstration of the Locking Spring.

 1. Place locking spring into the grooves on the head of the connector.

-2. Align tube over head.
+2. Align tube over the connector head.
 Hold tube firmly against spring.

 3. Hammer tube onto the connector using a nylon or rawhide hammer.

 We strongly recommend using our Disconnect Tool (915) for taking Abstracta apart.
 This tool allows for an even distribution of pressure on the connection.
 Using the mallet or a hammer to disassemble increases the risk of breaking connectors.
 See the “Abstracta Disassemble” video in “LEARN”.

 To use the tool, firmly grasp the tube and position it in the channel of the Disconnect Tool with the larger end of the tool facing the connector.
 Rotate the tool to contact the flat end of the tool against one or more connector arms.
 Strike the connector arms with the tool until loose.
 Point the tube down so the connector will not hit anything when disconnected.